calinanca99/calinanca99/README.md

 I'm interested in financial derivatives and responsible and sensible applications of mathematics in the real life.

-Currently stuyding and working in Amsterdam.
+Currently living and working in Amsterdam.